 After implementing and configuring the QML app, it must be packaged as an IPK file.
 Make sure the appinfo.json file is available, because it is required when packaging a QML app for webOS OSE.

 To package the QML app, use the ares-package command.
-The IPK file is generated in the current directory.
+The packaged file is generated in the current directory.

-In the above command, <APP_DIR> and <SERVICE_DIR> mean app and service directories respectively.
-You can use an absolute or relative path for both <APP_DIR> and <SERVICE_DIR>.
-For details on using ares-package, see ares-package.
+In the above command, sampleApp is the QML app directory.
+You can use an absolute or relative path.
+Also you can package the app with a service.
+For more details on using ares-package, see ares-package.

 Step 5: Install the QML App

-Before installing the app, you need to add the webOS OSE target device to the list of registered devices using the ares-setup-device command.
-For more information, see ares-setup-device.
-Skip this step if the target device is already present in the list.
+Before installing the app, ensure that the webOS OSE target device is registered on the CLI using the ares-setup-device command.
+For details, see ares-setup-device.

-Caution Make sure the webOS OSE target device is running during the installation.
+Make sure that the target device is running during the installation.